 Inside, permanent displays include WWI and WWII galleries, a Holocaust gallery and an incredible array of military vehicles and aircraft.
 The atrium area (‘Witnesses to War’) with an actual spitfire hanging from the roof is very impressive and thought provoking.

-The Imperial War Museum London is open Wednesday to Sunday and open seven days a week from April 2022.
+The Imperial War Museum London is open seven days a week from 10am to 6pm.

 5. Four Quarters Elephant and Castle